 As the report of the United States delegation to the Conference noted, the Conference agenda “could not avoid raising sensitive political issues” and that the “danger loomed large of the Conference becoming a forum for ideological debate – which could have ruined it.”
 Given the political sensitivity of the Conference at this stage of the Cold War, the U.S. was naturally concerned about the delegates it and its allies chose not representing overtly political sentiments.

-One document I stumbled across while processing the RG 286 series “Records Relating to the United Nations Conference on the Application of Science and Technology for the Benefit of the Less Developed Areas, 1962-1963” (ARC Identifier 6120052) details the consideration of Chon Sang-kun as a member of the South Korean delegation to UNCAST.
+One document I stumbled across while processing the series “Records Relating to the United Nations Conference on the Application of Science and Technology for the Benefit of the Less Developed Areas, 1962-1963” (ARC Identifier 6120052), from Record Group (RG) 286, details the consideration of Chon Sang-kun as a member of the South Korean delegation to UNCAST (see 2 page document at bottom of post).
 Marked “confidential,” it indicates the sensitive nature of considering such a candidate as Chon.

 Chon was controversial because his brother was Chon San-ch’on, Syngman Rhee’s “infamous” Minister of Public Information from January 1959 until April 1960 when Rhee resigned and his regime fell from power.
 After the April Revolution in South Korea, Chon San-ch’on spent two years in prison for his role in “rigging” the March 1960 election.
 As a result of his brother’s infamy, Chon Sang-kun was dismissed from his position as plant manager at the Munkyung Cement Company after the April Revolution.